rawdamedia/GetCleanData/README.md

 Once the data tables were appropriately labelled and assembled for training and testing separately, it was very easy to merge them into one data set using the merge() command.
 I was then able to replace the activity codes with their descriptions as per the definitions contained in 'activity_labels.txt'.

 Step 5 I had the most trouble with, because for some reason I couldn't get 'dplyr' to work.
-I was eventually able to use the 'reshape' package to generate the appropriate summary table, and then write it out to disk using the write.csv() function.
+I was eventually able to use the 'reshape' package to generate the appropriate summary table, and then write it out to disk using the write.table() function (using the option row.names=FALSE).

 ## Instructions for reading the data summary file

-Assuming that the working directly is set to the directory where 'summarised_analysis.csv' resides, the summary table can be read into memory with the following command:
+Assuming that the working directly is set to the directory where 'summarised_analysis.txt' resides, the summary table can be read into memory with the following command:

-*read.csv("summarised_analysis.csv")*
+*read.table("summarised_analysis.txt")*